-The Data that NMFS collected is summarized in their spreadsheet with columns of 1's added on the right to allow summations of seal destinations from 1992 to 2003.
-Other years show release miles out to sea, almost to Mexico as was done with seal lions during all years.
-An example release data form is included here, note where the seal was deposited.
-They knew exactly what they were doing.
+The data that NMFS collected is summarized in their spreadsheet with columns of 1's added on the right to allow summations of seal destinations from 1992 to 2003.
+Other years show release miles out to sea, almost to Mexico as was done with sea lions during all years.
+An example release data form is included here, showing where the seal was deposited.
+Planners of a future marine mammal park knew exactly what they were doing.

 To show the scale of the data, it is set into 4 maps of San Diego, the first before 1992 and the next 3 during the following decade, when the "Miracle of the Seals" was first reported.